evansd/whitenoise/docs/index.rst

    application = get_wsgi_application()
    application = DjangoWhiteNoise(application)

+That's it, you're ready to go.

-Add this to your ``settings.py``:
+Want forever-cachable files and gzip support?
+Just add this to your ``settings.py``:

 .. code-block:: python

    STATICFILES_STORAGE = 'whitenoise.django.GzipManifestStaticFilesStorage'

-And that's it, you're ready to go.
-For more details, including on setting up CloudFront and other CDNs see the :doc:`Using WhiteNoise with Django <django>` guide.
+For more details, including on setting up
+CloudFront and other CDNs see the :doc:`Using WhiteNoise with Django <django>` guide.